nextflow-io/nextflow/docs/developer-env.md

 ## VS Code

-Installing an Integrated Development Environment (IDE) is an essential step for setting up your environment and provide a user-friendly interface for writing, editing, and managing code.
+An Integrated Development Environment (IDE) provides a user-friendly interface for writing, editing, and managing code.
+Installing one is an essential step for setting up your environment.

 Visual Studio Code (VS Code) is a popular lightweight IDE that is known for its versatility and extensibility.
 It offers features like syntax highlighting, intelligent code completion, and integrated debugging tools for various programming languages.
 VS Code supports Windows, macOS, and Linux, and is a good choice for both new and experienced Nextflow developers.